South Florida Heroin Addiction Treatment

 Every client is unique, and individual needs must be addressed in our Pompano Beach drug rehab.
 Finding a recovery program where treatment includes medical assessment is crucial.
 The use of medications begins at the first stage of treatment.
 Other modalities are introduced as the physical effects of withdrawal become more manageable.
 However, detox by itself is not considered treatment.
 It is only the first step on the path to recovery.

 In 2016, over 2 million people in the United States suffered from an opioid use disorder (OUD).
 Included in this number are 262,000 people addicted to heroin alone.
-One recognized treatment protocol for heroin addiction is medication-assisted treatment (MAT), a treatment combining the use of medications (Buprenorphine, Suboxone, and Naltrexone) with counseling and behavioral therapies.
-Most importantly, Suboxone treatment has been a game-changer in the opioid crisis in light of dangerous overdose associated with heroin that have continued to climb.
+One recognized treatment protocol for heroin addiction is medication-assisted treatment (MAT).
+This treatment option combines the use of medications (Buprenorphine, Suboxone, and Naltrexone) with counseling and behavioral therapies.
+Most importantly, Suboxone treatment has been a game-changer in the opioid crisis in light of the increasing number of overdoses associated with heroin.
 Our MAT program is available to clients who are assessed as medically and clinically appropriate.
 We want to help you end the dangerous cycle of heroin relapse.

-Once clients are medically stable and substance-free, they can start our partial hospitalization drug rehab program.
+Once clients are medically stable and substance-free, they can start our partial hospitalization (PHP) drug rehab program.
 Highly structured and rigorous, our Florida heroin treatment program is personalized to include an extensive variety of treatment services.
-These can include brain mapping/neurofeedback, individual therapy, group therapy, and other vital addiction treatment services.
-During this stage, clients gain the tools, inspiration, and support they need to overcome heroin addiction and propel them into long-term recovery.
-They also gain exposure to the South Florida recovery community with outside 12-step support meetings and activities.
+These can include brain mapping/neurofeedback, individual therapy, adventure therapy, group therapy, and other vital addiction treatment services.
+Next, clients step-down to intensive outpatient (IOP).
+In our IOP program, clients live in our Florida sober living and attend treatment three times per week.
+Typically, they work or go to school with minimal supervision.
+Lastly, outpatient (OP) care allows continuity of care with individual therapy appointments either in-person or via telehealth.
+Clients live independently.